 My best friend was recently discharged from the Marines because he said he was a drug addict.
 He got a other than honorable with a RE4B (He told me it means he cant reenlist).
 However, he recently confessed and told me that he lied about taking drugs so he can leave to be with his fiancee.
 However,...
 Read more »

 What advice do you have for me.
 I'm stationed in a state that is legal for marijuana to purchased and utilized as long as you have a medical card for it.
-I don't know how else you can prove that I'm innocent of this type of conduct without bringing my husband's relatives in it.
-I have never had a...
+I don't know how else you can prove that I'm innocent of this type of conduct without bringing my husband's relatives in it....
 Read more »

 The issue of testing positive due to being around those who smoke marijuana has been studied extensively.
 There is no credible research to support the idea that a person can test positive from being around family members who smoke marijuana.
 This has been tried and litigated in courts-martial...Read more »